Esprit Fléchier

-Esprit Fléchier (10 June 1632 – 16 February 1710) was a French preacher and author, Bishop of Nîmes from 1687 to 1710.
+Esprit Fléchier (10 or 19 June 1632 – 16 February 1710) was a French preacher and author, Bishop of Nîmes from 1687 to 1710.

 Biography

 Fléchier was born at Pernes-les-Fontaines, in today's département of Vaucluse, in the then Comtat Venaissin, the son of Pierre-Michel Fléchier and Marguerite Audifret.
 He was baptized on 19 June 1632.
 He first went to school in Pernes and later to the Collège of Tarascon, which was run by the Congrégation des Doctrinaires, of which his uncle Hercule Audiffret was the superior.

 Fléchier then entered the Congrégation des Doctrinaires as a novice on 25 August 1647 in Avignon, and pronounced his vows on 30 August 1648.
 At the age of 17, he went to teach humanities during four years in Tarascon and in Draguignan.
 He then moved to Narbonne, where he taught and stayed for six years until mid-1659.

 Fléchier then went to Paris to meet his dying uncle Hercule Audiffret, but arrived after his death (16 April 1659).
 He left the order around the end of 1959, shortly after the death of his uncle, owing to the strictness of its rules.
 In Paris, he devoted himself to writing poetry.
 His French poems met with little success, but a description in Latin verse of a tournament (carrousel, circus regius), given by Louis XIV around 1662, brought him a great reputation.

 Fléchier subsequently became tutor to Louis Urbain Lefebvre de Caumartin, afterwards intendant of finances and counsellor of state, whom he accompanied to Clermont-Ferrand, where the king had ordered the Grands Jours to be held (1665), and where Caumartin was sent as representative of the sovereign.
 There, Fléchier wrote his curious Mémoires sur les Grand jours tenus à Clermont, in which he relates, in a half romantic, half historical form, the proceedings of this extraordinary court of justice.